JonathonEngland25/d2pt-meta-hero-grid-updater/memory-bank/progress.md

 - Confirm that after backup and download, the new `hero_grid_config.json` file is created/overwritten in the config folder with the correct content.
 - Check the status area for a success or error message after the update step.

-## Step 13: Notifications and Windows Notifications Option (Completed)
+## Step 12: Notifications and Windows Notifications Option (Completed)
 - Added logic to display success or failure notifications for download, backup, and replace steps in the status area.
 - Added an option in the UI (checkbox) to enable Windows notifications for these events.
-- When enabled, the app uses Electron's Notification API to show native Windows notifications for download, backup, and replace events (success or failure), including in silent/background mode.
+- When enabled, the app uses Electron's Notification API to show native Windows notifications for download, backup, and replace events (success or failure).
 - The notification setting is persisted in user-settings.json and can be toggled from the UI.

 **How to test:**